codeNishantKumawat/CoreTeams-task/README.md

 For react-hook-form, you have to install by using - npm install react-hook-form

-Command to run the project - npm run dev
+Command to run the project -
+npm install
+npm run dev